Nuclear modification factor within a dynamical approach to the complex entropic index: Results and discussion

 The free parameters used in the fits are $u$, $D_0=A_0 \tau$ (where $\tau$ is the freeze-out time), $R_{AA}^0$, $T_{Kin}$ (the temperature derived from the $AA$ spectra), and $T_D$ (the temperature associated with the drag function $A(p_T)$).
 The parameter $T_{pp}$ in the denominator of $R_{AA}$ is fixed from the description of $pp$ spectra: $T_{pp} = 0.166$ GeV for the 2.76 TeV data and $T_{pp} = 0.079$ GeV for the 5.02 TeV data, values that result from fitting to the $pp$-collisions data (see Supplementary Material for details).
 The dependencies of the parameters on the collision centrality, for both energies, are shown in Fig.~\ref{fig:ParPlots}.

-The interplay between Lorentz transformations and drag effects establishes a relation between the original parton momentum $p_T^o$ and the observed momentum $p_T$, as shown in Fig.~\ref{fig:pt0pt}.
-In the left panel, the dynamics induce slight modifications to the momentum, resulting in an approximately linear relationship between $p_T^o$ and $p_T$.
-The right panel displays the ratio $p_T^o / p_T$ as a function of the logarithm of the observed momentum $p_T$, where dynamic effects become more evident.
+The interplay between Lorentz transformations and drag effects establishes a relation between the original parton momentum $p_T^o$ and the observed momentum $p_T$, as shown in the Supplementary Material.
+The dynamics induce slight modifications to the momentum, resulting in an approximately linear relationship between $p_T^o$ and $p_T$.
 In this case, a log-periodic oscillation of the original momentum emerges, which gives rise to the oscillatory behaviour of $R_{AA}$ and establishes a connection with the complex-$q$ approach, as discussed below.

 Figure~\ref{fig:ParPlots} presents the best-fit values for additional model parameters.
 The parameter $D_0$ (top-left) is associated with the phenomenological drift term, which depends on the particle momentum, as defined in Eqs.~(\ref{eq:DragEffect}) and~(\ref{eq:driftPt}).
 The plots show an approximately linear decrease of $D_0 $ with the centrality parameter $\epsilon$, a trend observed at both collision energies.
 Since $A_0$ is related to the drag effect and is primarily sensitive to the medium's properties rather than its geometry, it is reasonable to assume that $A_0$ remains nearly constant with centrality.
-Thus, the linear behaviour reflects the variation of the interaction time $\tau$ between the partons and the medium, from the multiparticle formation stage to freeze-out.
-This interaction time increases with centrality, reaching about 0.7~fm/c in the most central collisions, and tends toward zero in peripheral ones.
+Thus, the observed linear behaviour of the parameter $D_o=A_o \tau$ can be attributed to the freeze-out time, $\tau$, which varies accordingly with the centrality.
+As $\tau$ varies up to approximately $7$ fm/c~\cite{Harris2024}, it is reasonable to conclude that $A_o \cong 0.1$ c/fm.
 This indicates that the medium in central collisions has a longer lifetime, consistent with the expectation that central collisions produce a more complex and long-lived system.

 The top-right panel shows the parameter $R_{AA}^0$, which remains roughly constant in central collisions but exhibits a slight increase toward more peripheral ones.
 This trend can be attributed to geometric effects, particularly the ratio $V_{AA} / V_{pp}$, which becomes less reliably described by a linear dependence on centrality in more peripheral events.
 Although the trend is similar at both energies, the absolute values of $R_{AA}^0$ differ significantly.